msmielak/moonlit/README.md

 - [x] Predicting moonlight intensity on the ground for any given place and time
 - [x] Predicting twilight illumination levels
 - [x] Calculating nightly mean illumination levels for a given location (particularly useful to determine moonlight preferences using time stamped species detections)
+- [x] Estimating extinction coefficient for a given elevation asl (although this is usually not necessary)